juliangehring/MultipleTesting.jl/README.md

 * Bonferroni
 * Benjamini-Hochberg
-* Benjamini-Hochberg "Oracle" with known π0
+* Benjamini-Hochberg "Adaptive" with known π0 or π0 estimation method (see section below)
 * Benjamini-Yekutieli
 * Hochberg
 * Holm